 To get to the gasket, first clean around the outside of your carburetor to remove dirt.
 Remove the screw at the bottom of the carburetor bowl.
 Have a rag ready to collect any gas remaining in the bowl and remove the bowl.

-Take off the old gasket and replace with the new gasket.
+Take off the old gasket and replace it with the new gasket.
 Reinstall the bowl and tighten the screw to secure the bowl to your Gravely mower’s carburetor.

 Stuck float in a Gravely mower carburetor